OutSystems/AzureARMTemplates/README.md

 ### 3. Frontend server ( Single )

-TThis template deploys and configures a VM as an Outsystems frontend server.
+This template deploys and configures a VM as an Outsystems frontend server.
 A working environment is needed to connect this frontend.
 You will need to specify the same parameters as for the controller template plus the controller host.

 Time to deploy: 10 minutes